KateWilkinson/CV/README.md

 #### Software Development

+Examples of skills developed while working on projects at Makers Academy.

 Project name | Skills developed
 --- | ---
+[Rock, Paper, Scissors](https://github.com/KateWilkinson) |  The first program I wrote where I felt comfortable with OOD and was happy with my approach.
 [Instagram Challenge](https://github.com/KateWilkinson) | Learned about RESTful Ruby on Rails applications and felt I really got to grips with relational databases with ActiveRecord.
-[To Do App] (https://github.com/KateWilkinson) | AngularJS and responsive front-end applications, two-way data binding and services.
 [Thermostat](https://github.com/KateWilkinson) | First experience using JavaScript, getting comfortable with the uses of jQuery and working with JSON and API calls.
+[To Do App](https://github.com/KateWilkinson) | AngularJS and responsive front-end applications, two-way data binding and services.
 [Pairing Matrix](https://github.com/KateWilkinson) |  Learned a lot about working as a team on a development project, Git workflow, merge conflicts and waffle!
-[Rock, Paper, Scissors](https://github.com/KateWilkinson) |  The first program I wrote where I felt comfortable with OOD and was happy with my approach.

 #### Communication

 Four years experience working as a Production Controller in the publishing industry made me an excellent communicator - a skill that's incredibly important to any software developer.
+My day to day job involved -

 * Explaining complex print processes clearly to other colleagues; often those from other areas of the business who weren't familiar with the technical language.
 * Providing a clear and concise overview of the state of ongoing projects to colleagues, and detailed instructions to suppliers.